groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/implement-groupdocs-annotation-java-user-roles/_index.md

 replies.add(reply2);
 ```

-**Explanation**: Each `Reply` is linked to a `User`, who is assigned a role.
-Roles like `EDITOR` or `VIEWER` dictate the permissions for each user regarding annotations.
+**What's happening here?** Each `Reply` object gets linked to a `User`, and that user has a specific `Role`.
+The role determines what that user can actually do with the annotation.
+Notice how we're setting up two different users – one with editor permissions and another with viewer permissions.

-### Creating and Configuring Area Annotation
+The timestamp (`setRepliedOn`) is crucial for tracking when comments were made, especially in collaborative environments where you need an audit trail.

-With replies set up, let's create an area annotation with specific properties such as background color, position, and opacity.
+### Step 2: Configuring Area Annotations

-#### Step 2: Configure the Area Annotation
+Area annotations are perfect for highlighting specific sections of documents.
+Here's how to set them up with proper styling and positioning:

 ```java
 import com.groupdocs.annotation.models.Rectangle;